- What are parenting goals

 Best Parenting Goals

-Strive to make goals that are relation-centered and strengthen your relationship with your child, because having a healthy, close parent-child relationship is the foundation of everything we want out kids to grow up to have3.
-Parental love is powerful.
-It doesn’t work as fast or as direct as reward or punishment, but it definitely works a lot better in the long run.
+Strive to make and meet goals that are relation-centered first to strengthen your relationship with your child, because having a healthy, close parent-child relationship is the foundation of a child’s future happiness, wellbeing, and success4.

 - develop mutual respect

 - take care of your child’s mental health